 Well, the current Recommended Daily Allowance (RDA) for protein is 0.8 g/kg (0.36 g/lb).

-So a guy who weights 180 pounds would need around 65g of protein per day.
-It’s important to note though that the RDA protein guidelines were originally created to represent the minimum amount that we need to avoid malnutrition and NOT DIE.
+So a guy who weighs 180 pounds would need around 65g of protein per day.
+It’s important to note though that the RDA protein guidelines were originally created to represent the minimum amount that we need to avoid malnutrition.

-If you don’t know what your lean body mass is, no problem, just start with eating 1g of protein per pound of goal weight.
+If you don’t know what your lean body mass is, no problem, you could just start with eating somewhere around 1g of protein per pound of goal weight.
 That will get you headed in the right direction!